demisto/content/Packs/AWS-ILM/README.md

-Use this pack to create and manage AWS users and groups,
+Use this pack to create and manage AWS users and groups.

 ## What does this pack do?
 - Create an AWS user.